jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-2-custom-domain/index.md

 # Bonus: TLD Redirection

 Let me tell you a story.
 Your website is up and operational.
-You're super proud of it, and you give yourself a round of applause {{<emoji ":clap:" >}}
+You're super proud of it, and you give yourself a round of applause :clap:

 But you don't want to be the only person looking at it, you want the whole world to!
 You tell your parents, your significant other, the dog off the street - they all remember the name of your website, but *was it at `.com` or `.<insert snazzy TLD here>`*?